smaht-dac/submitr/docs/source/usage.rst

 .. note::
-    If you opted to use a file other than ``~/.smaht-keys.json`` to store your credentials, you will need to use the ``--keys`` argument with the path name to your alternate file.
+    If you opted to use a file other than ``~/.smaht-keys.json`` to store your credentials, you will need to use the ``--keys`` options with the path name to your alternate file as an argument.

 This command should do everything, `including` uploading any referenced files, prompting first for confirmation;